byterubpay/byterub-site/_posts/2019-05-25-logs-for-the-Community-meeting-held-on-2019-05-25.md

 **\<ErCiccione>** maybe for the fireice situation?
 **\<needmoney90>** Anyways, carry on.
 Fluffy can respond at his leisure.
 **\<rehrar>** refunds are incredibly rare
-**\<rehrar>** what there is precedent for is that someone gave a good amount of money toward a proposal, in this case it was the Monero Challenge
+**\<rehrar>** what there is precedent for is that someone gave a good amount of money toward a proposal, in this case it was the ByteRub Challenge
 **\<rehrar>** he topped it up, and it was over 100 XMR or something like that
 **\<rehrar>** but that proposal was already defunct
 **\<rehrar>** he was present enough in the community, to see the thread that was made about that and made himself known, and said he was comfortable with that going to the general fund